French submarine Le Téméraire

 Le Téméraire (/fr/) is a ballistic missile submarine of the French Navy, launched in January 1998, and commissioned in December 1999, six months behind schedule.
 The boat had, in May 1999, successfully test launched an M45 submarine-launched ballistic missile.

+In fiction

+Le Téméraire is featured along with the French SSN Améthyste in the 2019 The Wolf's Call film.